meghana998/hacktoberfest-github/README.md

 # hacktoberfest-github
-this first new  hacktoberfest at gvp
+this first ever  hacktoberfest at gvp